dheinicke1/DonorsChoose/README.md

 The code for the various models are in the ["Previous Versions"]() folder, the code used for my final submission is ["DonorsChoose.py"]()

+**Instructions**

+Download train.csv, test.csv and resources.csv from [Kaggle](https://www.kaggle.com/c/donorschoose-application-screening/data)

+Update 'DATA_PATH' in DonorsChoose.py to the folder you saved the training data to.

 ## Objective

 [Donors Choose](https://www.donorschoose.org/about) is a nonprofit organization that pairs teachers throughout the United States who have classroom projects with donors wiling to fund those projects.